-The physical set-up consists in a two dimensional rectangular fluid layer Ω with uniform (dynamical) viscosity η , thermal conductivity k, and gravity \mathbf{g} parallel to two sides (see Fig. 1) pointing towards the bottom of the page.
-The bottom and top sides, of length L, are maintained at constant temperatures, T{bot} and T{top} respectively, and are subjected to free-slip, impermeable boundary conditions.
+The physical set-up consists of a two-dimensional (2-D) rectangular fluid layer Ω with uniform (dynamical) viscosity η , thermal conductivity k and gravity g parallel to two sides (see figure 1) pointing towards the bottom of the page.
+The bottom and top sides, of length L, are maintained at constant temperatures, T{bot} and T{top} , respectively, and are subjected to free-slip, impermeable boundary conditions.
 The vertical sides, of length d, satisfy periodic boundary conditions.
 The geometry is defined through the aspect ratio $\Gamma = L/d$.
 The value $\Gamma = 4$ will be most often used.
-Coordinates (x, z) are defined such that x is the horizontal coordinate ($0 \leq x \leq L$) and z the upward vertical coordinate $(0 \leq z \leq d)$, while t is the variable of time.
-The average density in the rectangular domain is set to a value ρ_0 and an equation of state (see section 3) needs to be chosen for the fluid.
+Coordinates (x, z) are defined such that x is the horizontal coordinate $(0 \le x \le L)$ and z the upward vertical coordinate $(0 \le z \le d)$, while t is the variable of time.
+The average density in the rectangular domain is set to a value ρ_0 and an equation of state (see § 3) needs to be chosen for the fluid.